10-menachi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ### 1-strncat.c
 contains a function that concatenates two strings but only up to n bites of the second string

+### 2-strncpy.c
+contains a function that copies a string